3 min read

 Quality Navigation

-… it might as well not be there”
+"If it's hard to find, it might as well not be there"

 Last month I wrote about how Human-Computer Interaction (HCI) (Read the article here) and how creating an inspired design can improve the overall usability of your website.
 Today I’m going to be writing about the other half of HCI – designing and developing a website with quality navigation.
 Now while this sounds like a boring and dry subject, website navigation defines how Users interact with your website – it is the roadmap that allows Users to drive around your website and go exactly where they want to go.
 With the internet age where it is today, Users expect information to be available at their fingertips when they need it.